keb/keb.now.sh/content/books.md

 	* *A collection of literature in the public domain, available in multiple formats, with standardized and readable typography.*

 * [Electronic Texts of H.P.
 Lovecraft](http://www.hplovecraft.com/writings/texts/)
 	* *Collecton of HP Lovecraft writings.
-A browser plugin to improve readability is recommended.*
+A browser plugin or feature to improve readability is recommended (e.g. Firefox Reader Mode).*

 ## HTML/CSS
 * [MarkSheet](https://marksheet.io/)